pslisko/performa365docs/docs/howto/work_with_courses.rst

 #. **Discussion group** field enables you to connect the course with an existing Yammer group.
 If this is needed, enter the Yammer group feedID (a numeric value found in the URL when Yammer group is opened).
 #. **Course owners can enroll learners** indicates that learners can be enrolled in the course by both Course owners and Enrollment administrators (if set to *ON*) or only by Enrollment administrators (if set to *OFF*).
 This toggle button is set to *ON* by default.
 #.
 When **Sequential activities** is set to *ON* learners must take learning activities in the predefined order.
 Setting it to *OFF* will allow learners to take learning activities in the arbitrary order.
 #. **Completion confirmation** is required.
-It should be set to either *Learner* (learners individually confirm course completion) or *Learner or education owner* (course completion can be confirmed by education owner as well).
+It should be set to either *Learner* (learners individually confirm course completion) or *Learner or course owner* (course completion can be confirmed by course owner as well).
 #.
 If **Certificate generation** is set to *ON*, learner will get an auto-generated certificate after the successful course completion.
 If certificates of completion should not be created, set this option to *OFF*.
 #. **Template** is visible only if **Certificate generation** is set to *ON*.
 In that case, a template is required and is chosen from the drop-down menu.
 To be able to choose a template from the list, they must first be added by :ref:`Education Process Admin <education_process_administrator>`.
 To learn more go to: :ref:`How to > Manage Document Templates <manage_document_templates>`.